 (b) to the extent to which the security so given is inadequate to cover those costs, an amount equal to the amount by which those costs exceed the security so given has been paid to the registrar.

 [Rule 6 inserted: Gazette 3 Jul 2009 p.
-2689-90.]
+2689-90; amended: SL 2022/74 r.
+15.]

 7. Payment of costs

-(1) On receipt of a notice under rule 6(3) in relation to the costs of service, the practitioner or applicant, as the case may be, must pay into the Central Office the amount specified in the notice as the amount of those costs.
+(1) On receipt of a notice under rule 6(3) in relation to the costs of service, the legal practitioner or applicant, as the case may be, must pay into the Central Office the amount specified in the notice as the amount of those costs.

-(2) If the practitioner or applicant fails to pay that amount within 28 days after receiving the notice —
+(2) If the legal practitioner or applicant fails to pay that amount within 28 days after receiving the notice —

 (a) except by leave of the Court, the applicant may not take any further step in the proceedings to which the local judicial document relates until those costs are paid to the registrar; and